mzhekova97/guidelines/README.md

 * ### Repository Management

     Each project will have a parent repo named as *project_ws*.
 For example in case of the project stugalux, the parent repo is called as *stugalux_ws*.
 We will use ros [vcs-tools](http://wiki.ros.org/vcstool) for repository management.
-The instructions below are used for creating a parent repository for the project *5G_sky*.
+The instructions below are used for creating a parent repository for the project *5G_sky* which will be named a [5G_sky_ws](https://github.com/snt-robotics/5G_sky_ws).

 * #### Create a new repo on github as shown in the image below: